hakrsh/DeepChat/readme.md

 ### Running the chatbot

-To run the chatbot, simply run the following command in your terminal: `python deepchat.py`
+To run the chatbot, simply run the following command in your terminal: `python3 deepchat.py`

 ## OpenAI API Credit and Usage Tracking